nandomp/bikeXplorer/README.md

 * BikesPred.R: Linear Regression models trained with historical data (2015) for predicting the use of an specific station (number of available bikes) the following 24 hours.
 * GridPred.R: Linear Regression models traindes with both population and the use of bikes in order to predict the possible use of new station in new locations.
 * BestTour.R: Simulated Annealing process to find the best tour (local maxima) between stations.
 We aim at finding possible new bike routes between actual stations.
+* DataWrangling.R: Extraction, transformation, cleaning and modeling functions to generate the data used in the previous scripts.

 ## Appendix